State Bar of Arizona Regulations

 Repeat live presentations hours x 1 = total credit hours

 b.
-Speakers, including college of trial advocacy educators, whose presentations are not accompanied by original written materials prepared, augmented, or updated by the speaker may earn teaching credit as follows: Each hour of presentation x 1 = total credit hours
+Speakers, including College of Trial Advocacy educators, whose presentations are not accompanied by original written materials prepared, augmented, or updated by the speaker may earn teaching credit as follows:

 c.
-Credit hours earned through teaching may be reported to satisfy a maximum of 10 credit hours each Year.
+Credit hours earned through teaching is limited to a maximum of 10 credit hours each Year.

 4. Writing Hours